phiweger/clonepool/writing/draft.md

 substantially increase the number of samples per PCR reaction when screening large populations during pathogen outbreaks, such as SARS-CoV-2.
 The protocol can be tuned to local laboratory conditions such as pool size and proportion of positive samples.
+Also, subsequent testing of positive pools could be made more efficient by splitting pools iteratively [@Eberhardt2020-wc].

-The accompanying software supports the protocol's implementation and routine use.
+The clonepool software supports the protocol's implementation for routine use ([https://github.com/phiweger/clonepool](https://github.com/phiweger/clonepool)).

 \newpage